30 Aug Five easy steps to more universal design

 Why this works

-If we capitalise the first letter of each word in a hashtag, document readers will identify each word in the hashtag.
-But if all letters are lowercase, the document reader will try to read all the words in the hashtag as one word… and that won’t end well!
+If we capitalise the first letter of each word in a hashtag, screen readers will identify each word in the hashtag.
+But if all letters are lowercase, the screen reader will try to read all the words in the hashtag as one word… and that won’t end well!

 Tip 4.
 Use a contrast checker

 High contrast between text and background colour in a document makes any learning resource easier to read.
-For example:
+For example, against this white background: